 If you are using variant cards that do not support iris biometrics, select PivDataModelNoIris.xml instead.

 - PivDataModelCompressed.xml a data model that uses compressed data.
 If you are using variant cards that do not support iris biometrics, select PivDataModelCompressedNoIris.xml instead. - 8.
-Click Next. - The Select Certificates stage is highlighted.
+Click Requisite User Data.